-Students will be working as a physical therapy aide in a clinical rehabilitative setting under the supervision of a physical therapist or chiropractor.
-The extern will perform direct patient care activities and indirect patient care activities at the discretion of the supervising practitioner.
-Activities may include application of therapeutic massage, use of physical agents, cleaning or organization of supplies, ordering of equipment, patient transfer and record-keeping transport, and proper documentation of care.
+Lecture Hours: 2 Lab Hours: 0 Practicum: 78 Contact Hours: 80 patient care activities and indirect patient care activities at the discretion of the supervising practitioner.
+Activities may include application of therapeutic massage, use of physical agents, cleaning or organization of supplies, ordering of equipment, patient transfer and transport, record-keeping and proper documentation of care.
 The supervising practitioner is tasked with managing and evaluating the student's performance weekly to provide the student the needed input for successful employment in a rehabilitative clinical setting upon graduation.